Will & Woody: KIIS Network

 In October 2017, Australian Radio Network announced the pair would move to Melbourne to succeed the Hughesy & Kate drive show on the KIIS Network, commencing 8 January 2018.
 In February 2020, Australian Radio Network announced it had extended McMahon and Whitelaw's contract for three years.

 In May 2022, the duo appeared as contestants on the sixth season of The Celebrity Apprentice Australia.
 The duo placed 10th in the season, however still raised $20,000 for their chosen charity.

 In June 2022, it was announced that Ash London will fill in for Will McMahon whilst he's on paternity leave.

 From June 2022, the duo are the sideline commentators for Australian Ninja Warrior’s sixth season.

 In January 2023, ARN announced that the show will be syndicated on the Super Radio Network to 16 additional radio stations across regional New South Wales, Queensland and the Northern Territory.

 In April 2023, Brooke Boney filled in for Woody Whitelaw whilst he competed in I'm a Celebrity...Get Me Out of Here!.

+In January 2026, ARN announced that Sophie Monk will fill in for Will McMahon for a few weeks whilst he is on paternity leave.

+In September 2026, ARN announced that the show would not be renewed into 2027, with the show coming to an end at the end of 2026.